opentelekomcloud-docs/cloud-create/umn/source/index.rst

 Cloud Create is a free-to-use **visual cloud management platform** that helps you **reduce cloud engineering footprint**, **accelerate time-to-market**, and deploy everything **from infrastructure to applications** in just one click.

 Unlike traditional cloud platforms that require deep infrastructure knowledge and manual setup, Cloud Create offers a visual designer with **a growing premade templates** that enables you to deploy complex environments such as OpenShift and Argo CD in minutes.
-Whether you're working on Open Telekom Cloud or Swiss Open Telekom Cloud, Cloud Create empowers you to go from idea to running applications with speed and simplicity.
+Whether you're working on T-Cloud Public or Swiss T-Cloud Public, Cloud Create empowers you to go from idea to running applications with speed and simplicity.

 Cloud Create is built on open standards and powered by open-source TOSCA templates.
 Every deployment is transparent - **no hidden scripts, no black boxes**.
 You can inspect, customize, and extend each template directly from `our public GitHub repository <https://github.com/opentelekomcloud-blueprints/tosca-service-catalogs>`_ for **full transparency and reproducibility**.